Noctane/tchip-tchip/README.md

 ## ToDo's
 - Reverse the way tchips are displayed (most recent top, oldest bottom)
-- Make timestamp render with a propoer date format
+- Make timestamp render with a proper date format
 - Add authentication
 	- Then display the name & the avatar to the tchip